input-output-hk/decentralized-software-updates/README.md

 ```

-The repository where the DevOps infrastructure repository
+The Cardano DevOps infrastructure repository
 [`cardano-ops`](https://github.com/input-output-hk/cardano-ops), in commit
 [5c630ba534d0211a12f3a98fb8796b630b7a56e1](https://github.com/input-output-hk/cardano-ops/commit/5c630ba534d0211a12f3a98fb8796b630b7a56e1)
 contains a script for testing the integration, and a script for benchmarking a